esmBot/esmBot/docs/custom-commands.md

 In addition, a few helper functions are available inside the `Command` class:
 - `this.acknowledge()`: Sends a typing indicator in the current channel.
 Only works with classic commands.
 - `this.getString(key, returnNull)`: Gets a localized string for the input locale.
 If `returnNull` is set to false (the default) and the string does not exist on the input or default locales, the `key` string will be returned; otherwise, `null` will be returned.
+- `this.getOptionString(key)`: Gets a command flag/option by name as a string.
+- `this.getOptionBoolean(key)`: Gets a command flag/option by name as a boolean.
+- `this.getOptionNumber(key)`: Gets a command flag/option by name as a number (in Discord terminology, this is a float/decimal number).
+- `this.getOptionInteger(key)`: Gets a command flag/option by name as an integer (in Discord terminology, this is a whole, non-decimal number).

 ## The `run` Function
 The main JS code of your command is specified in the `run` function.
 This function should return a [`Promise`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise) of your command output, which is why the `run` function [is an async function by default](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Statements/async_function).
 The return value inside the `Promise` should be either a string or an object; you should return a string whenever you intend to reply with plain text, or an object if you intend to reply with something else, such as an embed or attachment.